Mansfield council’s ambitions of raising domestic abuse awareness is just beginning

 “I am proud of all our staff, everyone involved, and I look forward to our continuing learning journey.”

-The event was concluded by keynote guest speaker Claire Throssell MBE, a domestic abuse survivor, Child First Campaigner and Women’s Aid Ambassador.
+Claire Throssell, a domestic abuse survivor, Child First campaigner and Women’s Aid ambassador also spoke at the event,

 She said: “Individually, we’re just one person fighting this, but in a cohesive framework with legislation behind it, enough is enough.
 We can stop domestic abuse in its tracks.